cosmos/ibc/spec/ics-027-interchain-accounts/README.md

 }
 ```

-Once the `setup` function has been called, channels can be created through the IBC routing module between instances of the ib account module on separate chains.
+Once the `setup` function has been called, channels can be created through the IBC routing module between instances of the ibc account module on separate chains.

 An administrator (with the permissions to create connections & channels on the host state machine) is responsible for setting up connections to other state machines & creating channels
 to other instances of this module (or another module supporting this interface) on other chains.
 This specification defines packet handling semantics only, and defines them in such a fashion